 Addressing the Needs of Incarcerated Parents and Their Minor Children

 This program will provide funding to support states and units of local government to develop programs within detention or correctional facilities to respond to the needs of incarcerated parents who have children younger than age 18.
-This program supports activities that foster positive family engagement between incarcerated parents and their children within detention and correctional facilities, and upon reentry.
-Grantees will implement programs and services that support the children of incarcerated parents to reduce the likelihood of antisocial behaviors and future involvement in the juvenile justice system.
+This program supports activities that foster positive family engagement between incarcerated parents and their children within detention and correctional facilities, and implement programs and services that support the children of incarcerated parents to reduce the likelihood of antisocial behaviors and future involvement in the juvenile justice system.

-Objectives and Deliverables
+Goals, Objectives, and Deliverables

 - Provide support to facilities for staffing, equipment, tools, and resources to create child-friendly spaces.